-- Applicants are required under HUD program guidelines to provide proof of Social Security Number for all household members on specific Public Housing Program units. - Note: Applicant households applying for specific units designated under the LIHTC program ONLY, with no other layered programs, are not required to meet the HUD guidelines for disclosure of social security number for all household members.
-Documentation is not required for program participation. - Applicants are not required under HUD program guidelines to provide proof of Social Security Number for all household members.
+- Applicants are required under HUD program guidelines to provide proof of Social Security Number for all household members on specific units covered under the Public Housing Program or HOME Program. - Note: Applicant households applying for specific units covered under the LIHTC program ONLY, with no other layered programs, are not required to meet the HUD guidelines for disclosure of social security number for all household members.
+Documentation is not required for program participation. - Applicants are not required under HUD program guidelines to provide proof of Social Security Number for all household members for all household members.